vladris/tinkerer/blog/doc/deploying.rst

 Create a repository named ``$(USERNAME).github.io`` where ``$(USERNAME)`` is your GitHub username, for example ``johndoe.github.io``.
-If you create such a repository, when accessing ``http://johndoe.github.io``, GitHub will automatically server the ``index.html`` found under the root of the repository.
+If you create such a repository, when accessing ``http://johndoe.github.io``, GitHub will automatically serve the ``index.html`` found under the root of the repository.

 You can also easily create websites for individual projects, by creating a ``gh-pages`` branch and placing the blog there.
 More information on GitHub